-The Commission has engaged KPMG to provide support and analysis in the preparation of a revised draft decision for the PDF.
-In particular, we have been tasked to provide an evaluation of the potential impacts on customers under the proposed design of the framework.
-The purpose of this evaluation is to gain an understanding of the extent of any impacts - in terms of changes in either costs or savings - for customers under the new framework and a range of factors and circumstances which will influence the magnitude of those impacts.
+The Commission engaged KPMG to provide support and analysis in the preparation of a revised decision for the PDF.
+In particular, we were tasked with providing an evaluation of the potential impacts on customers under the proposed design of the PDF.
+The purpose of this evaluation was to gain an understanding of the extent of any impacts - in terms of changes in either costs or savings - for customers under the new framework and identify a range of factors and circumstances which will influence the magnitude of those impacts.

-This evaluation will be an input into the Commission in consideration of the new draft decision and will address several areas of concerns raised by stakeholders as part of the consultation / forum process who were generally not supportive of the initial October 2016 PDF.
-These concerns were summarised by the Commission to include9:
+Our evaluation was used as an input by the Commission in consideration of the final PDF.
+In developing the final PDF, the Commission has sought to address several areas of concerns raised by stakeholders as part of the consultation / forum in relation to the initial framework presented by the Commission in October 2016.
+These concerns were summarised by the Commission to include8: